 ‘American Fetish’ Inspired by Rick Griffin

-Elder created his first piece of animal skull art in the early ’70s, inspired in part by longtime friend Rick Griffin, an L.A.-born artist he met in 1965 when both were attending the Chouinard Art Institute in downtoan Los Anmgeles.
+Elder created his first piece of animal skull art in the early ’70s, inspired in part by longtime friend Rick Griffin, an L.A.-born artist he met in 1965 when both were attending the Chouinard Art Institute in downtown Los Angeles.

 “It all started on Christmas (1971) in New Mexico,” Elder says.

-In 1972, Elder continues, “Rick Griffin sent me a present packed in an apple crate and lettered ‘To Boyd’ in olde English.
+Elder continues, “Rick Griffin sent me a present packed in an apple crate and lettered ‘To Boyd’ in Olde English.

 “Inside was the breastbone of a Thanksgiving turkey he’d scalloped and pinstriped,” he says.

-Griffin created a special poster for the event, tracing the route of “El Diablo Blanco de Tejas” and his monster Ford pickup on their wild road trip west to Venice.
+Griffin created a special poster for the Venice show, tracing the route of “El Diablo Blanco de Tejas” and his monster Ford pickup on their wild road trip west from Valentine to Venice.
 Only a couple hundred copies were printed and mailed out as invitations.
 A precious few unfolded posters were instant collector’s items.

 At the opening reception, a revolving gallery-full of L.A. artists, musicians, and scenesters invited by El C and album cover art director friend Gary Burden raised hell with a day and a half of unbridled craziness.

 As documented by renowned rock photographer Henry Diltz, “Chingadero Show” celebrants included Jackson Browne, Joni Mitchell, Cass Elliot, David Geffen, Ned Doheny, members of the new group Eagles, and many more.
 It was, in fact, one of the band’s first public performances after months of writing and rehearsing.

-So if you own a copy of the band’s “One of These Nights” (1975) or a copy of “Eagles: Their Greatest Hits” (1976), you own copies of El Chingadero’s artwork.
+So if you own a copy of the band’s “One of These Nights” (1975) or “Eagles: Their Greatest Hits” (1976), you own copies of El Chingadero’s artwork.